-1. Read the following instructions to the participants:
+- 1. Read the following instructions to the participants: - a.

-- a.
 Using your smartphone, open the camera app. - b.
 Point your camera at the QR code on this slide.
 Your browser should open with an ICN pre-assessment. - c.
 Read the instructions on the screen.
 Then, read each question carefully and select the best answer. - d.
 Once you have finished, select "Submit" at the bottom of the screen. - 2.
 Allow time for participants to take the pre-assessment.

-Instructor's Note: While waiting for others to finish, encourage participants who have completed the pre-assessment to review the list of key terms to familiarize themselves with some of the words and phrases that will be used during this training.
-They should also review the competencies, professional standards, and training objectives if time permits.
+Instructor's Note: While waiting for others to finish, encourage participants who have completed the pre-assessment to review the list of key terms to familiarize themselves with some of the words and phrases used during this training.
+They should also review the training objectives if time permits.